-Pushing speed Pushing speed (1) (when the value This defines the this Speed is to piece due to in appropriate for Please refer to y for the pushing operation ue for the "Pushing force" is from 1 to 100). ne movement speed during the pushing operation.
-If oo high, it may cause damage to the actuator or work npacts.
-Therefore, enter a value within the range or the actuator.
-(Unit: mm/s) of the actuator manual for the appropriate range of the speed.
-For the positio ning operation, this value is ignored.
+Pushing speed Pushing speed (1) ■Effective only for the pushing operation (when the value for the "Pushing force" is from 1 to 100).
+This defines the movement speed during the pushing operation.
+If this Speed is too high, it may cause damage to the actuator or work piece due to impacts.
+Therefore, enter a value within the range appropriate for the actuator.
+(Unit: mm/s) Please refer to the actuator manual for the appropriate range of the speed.
+For the positioning operation, this value is ignored.
 Moving force Moving force (1) The setting to define the maximum torque during the positioning operation.
 (Unit: %) Enter a value within the range appropriate for the actuator.
 (Unit: mm/s) Please refer to the actuator manual for the appropriate range of the speed.
 Area 1 AREA 1 Basic parameter "Stroke (-)" - "Stroke (+)" The setting to define the conditions where "AREA" will turn ON.
 (Unit: mm) If the current position is within the range between Area1 and Area2, Area 2 AREA 2 Basic parameter "Stroke (-)" - "Stroke (+)" the "AREA" signal will turn ON.
 If Area1 > Area2, the alarm "Step Data ALM1" will be activated.
-(However, no alarm is generated if "Area1" = "Area2" = 0, the "AREA" signal will be OFF).
-(1) The functions of this will be different between the pushing operation and the positioning operation.
-Positioning operation: Positioning range (Unit: mm) Pushing operation: Pushing distance (Unit: mm) Movement mode Details In position In position Positioning operation This is the setting to define the conditions where "INP" will turn ON.
+(However, no alarm is generated if "Area1" = "Area2" = 0, the "AREA" signal will be OFF). and the position Positioning op f this will be different between the pushing operation ning operation.
+Deration: Positioning range (Unit: mm) Section: Pushing distance (Unit: mm) Movement mode Details In position In position (1) In position In position (1) Positioning operation This is the setting to define the conditions where "INP" will turn ON.
 When the actuator enters within this range from the target position, "INP" will turn ON.
 (It is not necessary to change this from the initial value).
 If it is required to receive a signal before the actuator completes the positioning operation, this value should be larger.
 "INP" will turn ON.
-Target position - in position ≤ actuator position ≤ target position + in position This is the setting to define the distance pushed by the actuator during the pushing operation.
-When
+Target position - in position ≤ actuator position ≤ target position + in position

-\1 The range varies depending on the actuator.
+^{1} The range varies depending on the actuator.
 Please refer to the manual of the actuator for more details.